icco/nanowrimo/2013/novel.md

 "Sure."

 His pod flew down the shoot he was in into the tunnels of the city.
 Quickly, yet gently, turning at every junction making way to his appartment.

+Minutes later, Bridge exited his pod at the front door of his apartment.
+The door slid open as he approached, and the lights faded on.
+He walked to the opposite side of his appartment and looked out.
+His place was near the edge of the city so he could see into the distance.
+He saw other floating cities and their flashing beacons of light, and he saw the sea of fog, going forever in every direction.

+He dropped his coat and the rest of his clothes on the ground as he stumbled towards his bed.
+He collapsed on his bed, waiting for the night and dreams to finally come and take him away from this broken world.

+## Chapter 5

+Bridge awoke to the smell of coffee and waffles.